 “The words of grandmothers – how many times do grandmothers know the right word to say,” the Pope said.
 “They give words of hope because they have the experience of life, they have suffered so much, they trusted in God and the Lord gave them this gift of giving us hopeful advice.”

-I pray that we can be women pregnant with hope, to bear in this world of ours that often despairs and falls into the temptation of believing that You, O Lord, will not help us when we are most in need.
-Yours is the Gospel of peace not of despair.
+I pray that we can be women pregnant with hope, and bear it in this world of ours that often despairs and falls into the temptation of believing that You, O Lord, will not help us when we are most in need.
 Hear our cry, O Prince of Peace.
+Yours is the Gospel of peace, not of despair.
 In the midst of our brokenness come to our aid as we trust in you, as Judith encouraged the people of Israel to do in the midst of their desire to be delivered from their enemies.